fawazishola/UltraBlack/AUDIT_REPORT.md

 ### Security Vulnerabilities
 1. **Critical:**
-   - No rate limiting on API endpoints
-   - CORS allows all origins (`cors()` with no config)
-   - Basic API key auth vulnerable to replay attacks
-   - No input validation/sanitization
+   - Global rate limiting is enabled (`generalLimiter`); consider per-route tuning and monitoring for abuse.
+   - CORS is restricted via `ALLOWED_ORIGINS`; ensure production domains are configured correctly.
+   - Admin endpoint uses a static API key; consider JWT or signed requests and key rotation.
+   - Input validation and sanitization are implemented; maintain coverage and add schema tests.

 2. **Medium:**
-   - Error messages expose internal structure
-   - No request logging for security monitoring
+   - Add structured request/security logging for sensitive routes.
-   - Missing HTTPS enforcement
+   - Enforce HTTPS in production via proxy/hosting configuration (and set `trust proxy` if applicable).

 ### Missing Features
-- No pagination for large datasets
-- No filtering/sorting capabilities
+- Pagination exists for products; consider adding pagination to run clubs, wellness, and pages.
+- Products support category filtering; add sorting and filters to other endpoints as needed.
 - No webhook support for Notion updates
 - No API versioning strategy